 Setting Goals

-Even though I have objectives and know the general direction I want to go into, what I want to do, what I love to do, most importantly what I don't particularly enjoy doing, the industry (online and technology), domain (helping people), I never set the final target of my journey.
-I've been thinking about it...
+Even though I have objectives and know the general direction I want to go into, what I want to do, what I love to do, and most importantly, what I don't particularly enjoy doing, the industry (online and technology), domain (helping people), I never set the final target of my journey.
+I've been thinking about...
 Continue Reading →

 On Education